 Clean Up the Clutter Around Your Home

 Clutter has a way of piling up around our homes.
 The first thing to do before you are deep clean your home is to declutter that space and pick up anything that is lying around your house.
 If there is clutter, take the time to put things back where they belong.
-You can check expiration dates and decide if you really still need the item, if you can’t find a home for that it, you may want to consider discarding it, if it’s a keeper then make sure to find it a home.
+You can check expiration dates and decide if you really still need the item, if it’s something you can’t find a home for, you should consider discarding it, if it’s a keeper then make sure to find it a home.

 Having a bin or basket where you can put items that don’t belong until you can put them back can help you avoid leaving clutter lying around your home.